Book-reader/c3-docgen/stdlibref.md

 ```c3
 fn void SimpleHeapAllocator.release(&self, void* old_pointer, bool aligned) @dynamic
 ```

-The OnStackAllocator is similar to the ArenaAllocator: it allocates from a chunk of memory given to it.

-The difference is that when it runs out of memory it will go directly to its backing allocator rather than failing.

-It is utilized by the @stack_mem macro as an alternative to the temp allocator.
 ```c3
 struct OnStackAllocator (Allocator)
 ```

-Initialize a memory arena for use using the provided bytes.
 ```c3
 fn void OnStackAllocator.init(&self, char[] data, Allocator allocator)
 ```